 There is no magic number when it comes to exercise, but that doesn't mean numbers aren't important.
 After all, numbers are easy and convenient things to remember.
 And since exercise is something that can be easily quantified, having numbers as symbols of how much exercise we should be doing can play an important role in public health.

 When it comes to walking, the most obvious figure many of us think of is 10.000 steps a day.
 It is a figure that has long been idealized as the goal to be achieved on a daily basis to improve our health.

 It is not a far-fetched number, of course.
 A number of studies in recent years have shown that taking more steps on a daily basis lowers the risk of early death, and it doesn't even matter what the pace is.

 We gradually develop the ideal amount of daily steps to take to feel good

 Of course, each analysis is slightly different and no two cohorts are alike.
-For this reason, scientists continue to make fresh, incremental discoveries about how good it is to walk “a bunch” of steps for people, as well as identifying who will benefit and to what extent.
+For this reason, scientists continue to make fresh, incremental discoveries about how good it is to walk "a few" steps for people, as well as identifying who will benefit and to what extent.
 But what is this "tot" of steps?
 And what is the number that comes closest to the ideal quantity?

 The latest study on the subject, which is also one of the most important, comes from a team led by the epidemiologist Amanda Paluch at the University of Massachusetts.
 It involved over 2000 middle-aged men and women from 4 different cities in the USA.

 The results are reported on the JAMA Network Open.

 The group, with an average age of just over 45, wore accelerometers that monitored their daily step counts and step intensity during their waking hours throughout their lifetime.
 The experiment lasted a very long time: it started in 2005 and participants were followed up at regular intervals over the years until 2018, when 72 of the original group had died.